 Once I came to Virginia Tech, in 1985, I focused on publishing on supervenience.
 In 1986–7 we had a visiting professor from Germany, Alfred Nordmann, as a colleague.
 Alfred and I became friends, partly over our shared interest in Wittgenstein, and this led to our editorial collaboration that produced Philosophical Occasions.
 This editing work on Wittgenstein required a great deal of communication with G.H. von Wright, whom I found to be a most generous and gracious scholar.
 I never met the man, but we exchanged dozens of faxes and dozens of letters which I cherish.
 My interest in the cultural and historical background to Wittgenstein made me an early fan of the biographies published around this time—McGuinness’s 1988 biography of Young Wittgenstein, and Monk’s 1990 full biography.
 I began to plan a big conference on Wittgenstein and Biography, hoping to get McGuinness and Monk to headline.
 McGuinness was unable to extricate himself from his duties in Italy, but Monk came, and Joachim Schulte was a suitable replacement for McGuinness.
 This conference, in March 1999, led to my collection Wittgenstein: Biography and Philosophy.
 I followed this up with a trip to Europe that summer to work in the Wittgenstein archive in the Wren Library at Trinity College, Cambridge, and attend the annual Wittgenstein fest in Kirchberg, Austria.
 On that trip I got to know Jonathan Smith at the Wren, Alois Pichler from the Wittgenstein Archive at Bergen, and Wasfi Hijab—Wittgenstein’s last student.

 During a semester teaching in Switzerland in 2004 at the Virginia Tech study-abroad center near Lugano, I was able to travel widely.
 I met Brian McGuinness for the first time at his home in Siena, and met with Allen Janik and Ilse Somavilla at the Brenner Archive in Innsbruck.
 But in the United States I had rather limited opportunities to meet with Wittgenstein enthusiasts.
 So in 2007 I decided to host a Wittgenstein workshop, inviting those scholars I could find who lived in Virginia or contiguous states.
 This loosely-defined group has continued to meet at various locations in the region roughly every 18 months, most recently in April 2018 for the eighth time.
 In 2012 I was invited to spend a month at the Wittgenstein Archive at Bergen and the von Wright and Wittgenstein Archive in Helsinki.
-Those residencies got me started on a new book project, still in process.
+Those residencies got me started on a new book project, Wittgenstein's Artillery.

 James C. Klagge